mrmps/pdfchatbot/README.md

 ### PDF Processing Flow

 1. User uploads PDFs through the UI
-2. PDF text is extracted directly in the browser using client-side JavaScript
+2. PDFs are sent directly to the FastAPI backend
-3. Text is split into manageable chunks in the browser
+3. The backend processes PDFs using Python-based libraries (PyPDF via LangChain)
-4. Chunks are sent to the external backend
+4. Text is extracted and split into manageable chunks
 5. The backend generates embeddings using OpenAI
 6. Chunks and embeddings are stored in KDB.AI vector database